koleaby4/meet-halfway/README.md

 When trying to bring together people from different locations, there is always a question where to meet.
 <br>Travel distances might differ significantly and, as a result, the organisers might feel obliged to accommodate some people at expense of others.

-This website is designed to help by calculating [centroid](https://en.wikipedia.org/wiki/Centroid)
+This website is designed to help by calculating [centroid](https://en.wikipedia.org/wiki/Centroid).
-<br>in context of maps, it is the geographical average location for provided coordinates.
+<br>In context of maps, centroid is the geographical average location for provided coordinates.

 ## Website URL

-The project has been published to GitHub pages and can be accessed [here](https://koleaby4.github.io/meet-halfway)
+The project has been published to GitHub pages and can be accessed [here](https://koleaby4.github.io/meet-halfway).

 ## Customers' profile and needs